List of Transformers film series cast and characters: Devastator

 Devastator (vocal effects provided by Frank Welker in the film, Fred Tatasciore in the video game) is a 108 ft tall robot formed by several combining construction vehicles, who walks in a four-legged fashion resembling a gorilla.
 He is physically unable to stand up straight.
 He is destroyed by a prototype railgun during the battle in Egypt.
 The 8 combined vehicles of Devastator are the look-alikes of Mixmaster, Scavenger, Scrapper, Hightower, Scrapmetal, Overload, Long Haul, and Skipjack.

 Demolishor

 Demolishor (voiced by Calvin Wimmer in the film, Fred Tatasciore in the video game) is a large Constructicon that transforms into a white with red stripes Terex O&K RH 400 hydraulic mining excavator.
 He is killed when Optimus Prime shoots him in the right eye at point blank range.
 Demolishor is a stand-in for the upper body of Devastator.

-Payload

-Payload is a Constructicon who transforms into a yellow Caterpillar 773B dump truck and is the twin of Long Haul.
-He appears in the final battle of Egypt where he watches the Constructicons form Devastator.

 Rampage

-Rampage (voiced by Kevin Michael Richardson) is a Constructicon who transforms into a Caterpillar D10N Bulldozer colored red.
-He has his arms torn off by Bumblebee and is killed by him.

-Skipjack

-Skipjack is a Constructicon who transforms into a yellow Caterpillar D10N Bulldozer and is the twin of Rampage, he joins the other Constructicons to make Devastator, but they are all killed by a prototype railgun.
-He forms the left leg of Devastator.
+Rampage (voiced by Kevin Michael Richardson) is a Constructicon who transforms into a red Caterpillar D10N Bulldozer.
+A yellow variant of him joins the other Constructicons where he serves as Devastator's left leg.
+But was then killed by Bumblebee during the battle in Egypt.